Exeter School: Academic standards

 In March 2014, the Independent Schools Inspectorate reported upon eight areas: the quality of the pupils' achievements and learning; the contribution of curricular and extra-curricular provision; the contribution of teaching; the spiritual, moral, social and cultural development of pupils; the contribution of arrangements for pastoral care; the contribution of arrangements for welfare, health and safety; the quality of governance; and the quality of leadership and management, including links with parents, carers and guardians.

 The report concluded that the 7–18 co-educational day school was at the highest level, excellent, in each of the eight areas.

 The team of nine reported that "the quality of the pupils' achievements is excellent in their academic work and their activities."
 The ISI report continues: "Teaching is excellent and promotes high-quality learning.
 The broad curriculum enables pupils to have a wide range of experiences, and the extracurricular provision is extensive.
 Pupils achieve individual and team successes in a wide range of activities and national competitions.
 Pupils have an excellent attitude to their work, and this makes a significant contribution to their achievement and progress."

 The report also commented on the excellent relationships between staff and pupils, where learning is seen as a co-operative venture.
 "Teachers have high expectations of their pupils and pupils feel well supported by staff who offer much help and encouragement beyond the classroom with drop in sessions, academic clubs, work on the intranet and individual support."

-In the summer of 2019, Exeter School celebrated another set of very good A Level results with a 100% pass rate.
+In 2019, Exeter School achieved a set of very good A Level results with a 100% pass rate.
 21% of all grades were A*, four times the national average, and 54% of grades were either A* or A, more than double the national average of 25.2%.
 81% of all grades were A*, A or B.

 Summer 2019's GCSE results were also excellent; 74% were 9-7 grades, over three times the national average.
 Of the 118 pupils in Year 11, 67 achieved 8 or more 9-7 grades, with 37 pupils scoring ten or more 9-7 grades.

 In December 2017, The Sunday Times named Exeter School 'South-West Independent Secondary School of the Year 2018'.
 The 25th edition of its annual Schools Guide, Parent Power, awarded the top place to the co-educational independent school, based on its outstanding academic achievements and overall educational provision.